CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 The issue [I mentioned earlier in the context of GTA III](#why-is-this-radar-so-ugly) is still present, and on top of that, new issues have appeared: in Vice City, the radar disc has been rescaled and re-styled -- the outer disc now extends 6 pixels around the map, and a fancy shadow effect has been added 2 pixels below the disc.
 This worked fine on PS2, but is broken in multiple ways on other platforms:
-* The shadow doesn't scale to resolution either, so at high resolutions it's hardly noticeable.
+* The shadow doesn't scale to resolution either, so at high resolutions, it's hardly noticeable.
 * Making the radar disc scale reveals another issue: its size of 6 pixels (or 6 "units", when scaling) is too much, and there is now a gap between the bottom half of the radar disc and the map!
 I initially thought I incorrectly scaled this element, but... the same gap shows in the Xbox version!
 Pay close attention to the radar in a timestamped segment of this gameplay video, and you'll notice a 1-2 pixel wide gap, through which the scene can be seen: